Modified Car Insurance: How Modifications Affect Your Rates & Coverage

 Insurance Company CPE Coverage Max Limit Notable Feature

-Progressive ✅ Yes $5,000 Included with collision/comprehensive; accident forgiveness
+Progressive ✅ Yes $5,000 (cars) Nationwide availability; A+ financial rating; accident forgiveness available

-Elephant Insurance ✅ Yes $20,000 Best for extensive mods; available in 8 states
+Elephant Insurance ✅ Yes $20,000 Highest CPE limit among mainstream carriers; available in select states

-Allstate ✅ Yes Varies Flexible endorsements; requires receipts/photos
+Allstate ✅ Yes Varies Flexible endorsements; ~$102/year add-on; receipts/photos required

 Even if a major carrier offers CPE coverage, the base limit (sometimes as low as $1,000) may not come close to covering your total modification investment.
-Always request a higher limit endorsement and verify exactly what's included before assuming you're covered.
+Always request a higher limit endorsement and verify exactly what's included.
+Highly modified vehicles — especially those with high-horsepower builds — may face restrictions or outright coverage denials from mainstream carriers, making specialty insurers a better fit.
+Drivers who cannot obtain private coverage may be routed to state assigned risk pools, where premiums are typically 2–3 times higher than standard rates.

 Smart Savings Made Simple!